Miodrag Radulovacki: Personal life

 Radulovacki lived in Chicago.
 He was a cross-country skier.
 He participated in several Birkebeiner-Kortelopet cross-country ski marathons in Cable-Hayward, Wisconsin.
-Radulovacki died on May 27, 2014 in Belgrade, Serbia, while on two-week trip to promote his philanthropic projects.
-He is survived by two sons and four grandchildren.
+Radulovacki died on May 27, 2014, in Belgrade, Serbia, while on two-week trip to promote his philanthropic projects.
+He is survived by two sons (Brad Radulovacki and Branko Radulovacki) and four grandchildren (Grant, Katie, Reid and Ryan).